Llysfaen: Introduction

-Llysfaen located one kilometre (0.6 miles) inland, halfway between the coastal towns of Abergele and Colwyn Bay.
+Llysfaen is located one kilometre (0.6 miles) inland, halfway between the coastal towns of Abergele and Colwyn Bay.
 Neighbouring villages include Old Colwyn, Llanddulas, Dolwen and Betws-yn-Rhos.
 To its immediate west is Mynydd Marian, a mountain known for its limestone grassland and the rare dwarf subspecies of the silver-studded blue butterfly, and Craig y Forwyn is to the east.
 Llysfaen also overlooks the Irish sea, as well as Kinmel Bay, Rhyl, and the Clwydian Range.

 The council ward, including the village centre and surrounding precincts, occupies 5.11 square kilometres (1,260 acres, 511 hectares).
 The community's population has remained relatively static in recent times and was 2,652 at the census held in 2001.

 The community is currently part of Conwy County Borough.
 However, it historically formed an exclave of Caernarfonshire assumed by the surrounding Denbighshire in 1923; subsequent local government reorganisation saw it administered as part of Clwyd (1974–1996).

 The name, Llysfaen is Welsh for stone court (i.e. a court built of stone).

 Throughout much of Llysfaen's recent history, many of its villagers worked at the nearby Llysfaen and Llanddulas Limestone Quarry from where lime was shipped to Liverpool or Fleetwood using Raynes Jetty in Llanddulas Bay.

 Facilities

 The village has a small number of facilities including a primary school, Ysgol Cynfran, accepting pupils from nursery age to 11; a convenience store; the mediaeval St. Cynfran's parish church (see below); the village hall; a playgroup; three parks, a small hairdressers and barbers, two telephone boxes, and two post boxes.
-There are two drinking establishments; one, which is also a restaurant- The Semaphore.
-The second is a micro pub, M.A.S.H, which opened in recent years as part of Conwy Brewery.

 A mobile library run by Conwy Library Service also calls at the village every three weeks.

 Llysfaen currently has a number of youth football teams catering for ages from 7 to 18 and a men's team too.
 A majority of the teams' games are played on the village's Banana Pitch, so called because it dips heavily in the middle.

-Llysfaen has a bowling green which is home to a lawn bowls team and a MUGA where netball, tennis and hockey is played.
+Llysfaen has a bowling green which is home to a lawn bowls team and a multi-use games area where netball, tennis and hockey is played.